taaheer/my-works/drafts/why-am-i-like-this/en.md

 I tried to approach her and express my feelings to be friend with her but she mistook my feelings for love and rejected me for something I never asked.

 I might be crazy, stupid, even broken but I am not obsessed person.
-I wouldn't even dare to purpose something whom I met few days ago.
-I still don't know why she thought that, maybe I will never know because I messed up everything.
+I wouldn't even dare to purpose someone whom I met few days ago.
+I still don't know why she thought that, maybe I will never know because I messed up everything and she has blocked me.

 ---
 © 2024 Taaheer Labbe.
 All rights reserved.